-Panama City, the oldest continuously occupied European settlement in the Pacific coast of the Americas, was founded in 1519, as a consequence of the discovery by the Spanish of the South Sea in 1513.
+Panama City, the oldest continuously occupied European settlement on the Pacific coast of the Americas, was founded in 1519 due to the discovery by the Spanish of the South Sea in 1513.

-The settlement was a first rank colonial outpost and seat of a Royal Court of Justice during the 16th and 17th centuries when Panama consolidated its position as an intercontinental hub.
+The settlement was a first-rank colonial outpost and a Royal Court of Justice seat during the 16th and 17th centuries when Panama consolidated its position as an intercontinental hub.
 Its growth in importance, as it profited from the imperial bullion lifeline, is reflected by the imposing stone architecture of its public and religious buildings.

 During its 152 years of existence, the town was affected by slave rebellion, fire and an earthquake but was destroyed in the wake of a devastating pirate attack in 1671.

-The Archaeological Site of Panamá Viejo is the remaining part of the old Panama City and former capital of the country of Panama.
+The Archaeological Site of Panamá Viejo is the remaining part of the old Panama City and the former capital of Panama.
 It is located in the suburbs of modern Panama City.
 Together with the Historic District of Panamá, it is a World Heritage Site.

-The archaeological remains of the original settlement (originally known as Castilla del Oro) include the pre-Columbian vestiges of the Cuevan aboriginal occupation of the same name, and currently encompass a protected heritage site covering 32 ha (79 acres).
+The archaeological remains of the original settlement (known initially as Castilla del Oro) include the pre-Columbian vestiges of the Cuevan aboriginal occupation of the same name and currently encompass a protected heritage site covering 32 ha (79 acres).